Blended Learning - 12 month programme

 *see ‘Programme Schedule’ for live workshop dates*

-The first module of the Diploma consists of an online knowledge course and a two-day practical workshop.
+The first module of the Diploma consists of an online knowledge course and a two-session practical webinar.
 Here you will develop your skills and ability to read and understand others through analysing verbal and non-verbal behaviours.

 You will learn the SCAnR™ system and how to apply its 27 scientifically validated behavioural criteria to assess truth and lies.

-Throughout the two-day workshop, you will practice and hone your ability to read and understand others within a safe environment and supported by the guidance of our expert training team.
+Throughout the two sessions, you will practice and hone your ability to read and understand others within a safe environment and supported by the guidance of our expert training team.

 You will be analysing video and audio of real-life scenarios and criminal cases, practising with one-to-one activities and simulation, and taking part in high-stake group exercises.
 Exercises are tailored towards your intended application and are designed to stretch your new skills and increase your abilities in real-world interactions.

-Upon the conclusion of the two-day workshop, you will receive access to the online module – Getting to the Truth.
+Upon the conclusion of the webinars, you will receive access to the online module – Getting to the Truth.
 The online course works as a fantastic reference tool to continue your development following the live workshop and delve deeper into the research and knowledge that underpins your new skills.

 FACS is the world’s most comprehensive and adopted tool for measuring and labelling facial movement and categorising emotional displays on the face.
 In the Face and Emotion Module, you will practice and learn the techniques of the Facial Action Coding System (FACS) and explore the research on universal facial expressions and emotions.
 The Module is designed to not only prepare you for the FACS final certification (assessed externally through www.paulekman.com) but also to provide further insight into how FACS can be used for research, and for enhancing your accuracy in real-time analysis of the facial expressions of other people.